LOYOLA UNIVERSITY CHICAGO

 BEHL 401 Clinical Topics in Bioethics (3 Credit Hours)

-This course provides an overview of the major areas of clinical biomedical ethics guided by extensive use of case discussions and analysis which will help to develop ethical problem-solving skills.
+This course will provide an overview of the major areas of clinical biomedical ethics.
+Issues will be examined and analyzed including problem-solving, theory and practice, end-of-life decision making, etc. Extensive use of case discussion and analysis will help to develop participants' ethical problem-solving skills.

 Course equivalencies: IPS 651/BEHP 401/BEHL 401